Peugeot 208 hatchback - MPG, running costs & CO2

 Depreciation for the Peugeot 208 is expected to be fairly steep, with a mid-range petrol holding on to around 38% of its value after three years.
 The Renault Clio is likely to do slightly better, retaining more like 44% of its showroom value.

-Every conventionally powered petrol and diesel version of the 208 costs £150 a year to tax, with the electric e-208 costing nothing thanks to its zero-emission status.
+Every conventionally powered petrol and diesel version of the 208 costs the standard rate in VED (road tax), with the electric e-208 costing nothing thanks to its zero-emission status.

 The Peugeot 208 starts in group 12 for the 1.2-litre Active Premium model with 74bhp, climbing to group 19 for a 99bhp petrol in Allure trim.
 A GT version with the top petrol engine is in a rather steep group 25.
 The Ford Fiesta sits in groups from five to around 15 out of 50 for the sportiest versions.